barntsen/Eps/readme.md

 #  Eps - mini-language for portable gpu acceleration

-This project is an experiment to find out if a mini language can be made in order to write (limited) code for scientific calculations which can run on normal cpu's or execute with gpu acceleration
+This project is an experiment to find out if a tiny language can be made in order to write (limited) code for scientific calculations which can run on normal cpu's or execute with gpu acceleration